lyuhiroyama/lyuhiroyama/README.md

 I'm Ryu, software developer in Tokyo.

-Seeking full-time roles and always interested to hear about any projects you're working on!
+Seeking new opportunities and always interested to hear about any projects you're working on!

 [My portfolio website!](https://ryuhiroyama.com)